 A chill is in the air, and in a matter of weeks, ice will begin its annual coverage of inland lakes and the Great Lakes.
 We found these top ten YouTube channels covering ice fishing in the Great Lakes, Minnesota, the Dakotas, and the Northeastern United States.
 While we wait for safe ice conditions, we can review tips, the latest gear, tents, and sleds and find new destinations to check out for ice fishing opportunities.

 Tom is a Minnesota fisherman with over 50,000 subscribers for the Tom Boley YouTube Channel.
 His video, “#1 Way To Catch More Fish Ice Fishing,” is the number one search result for ice fishing.
-He covers a strategy on how to be just as mobile on the ice with an ATV as you are with a boat.
+In addition, he covers a strategy on how to be just as mobile on the ice with an ATV as you are with a boat.

 Carl and Alex

-Sometimes the best tips for ice fishing come from fishermen outside the Great Lakes.
+Sometimes the best tips for ice fishing come from fishers outside the Great Lakes.
 Carl and Alex are brothers from the UK.
-They launched their fishing channel in 2013 and it now has over 250,000 subscribers.
+It launched its fishing channel in 2013, and it now has over 250,000 subscribers.
 They review the pike opportunities in Sweden.